eleanoot/GPUFlocking/README.md

 * Use a persistently mapped buffer to hold and update the changed position [Complete]
 * Double buffer to help synchronisation issues [Complete]
 * CPU Boids as a base reference for a behaviour [Complete]
-* Basic Flocking class derived as a compute object
+* Basic Flocking class derived as a compute object [Complete]
+* Instance the boids instead of using GameObjects

 ## References
 * [Introduction to Compute Shaders - Mike Bailey, Oregon State University](http://web.engr.oregonstate.edu/~mjb/cs575/Handouts/compute.shader.2pp.pdf)